 Relationships are now an important resource that the company owns along with the material, financial, human, and other resources.
-And since an individual relationship with each customer is not always possible, some companies solve this problem by creating customer communities or a brand community.
+And since an individual relationship with each customer is not always possible, more and more businesses solve this problem by creating online communities.

 Communities allow maintaining an open dialogue with customers, giving them the opportunity to participate in the creation and improvement of the product.
 Such community engagement forms a qualitatively new type of interaction between the company and the customer.
 A customer community is a relationship marketing tool that allows customers to interact both with each other and with the company to create value together.

 - build trust between the brand and its potential target audience,